 Instructions

-- Gather all the ingredients.
+• Gather all the ingredients.
 Check your 2 skin-on salmon fillets for scales and tiny bones.
-To check for bones, run your fingers along the flesh surface and sides to feel the hard tips of the bones and pull them out with fish boning tweezers.
-To check for scales, run your fingers back and forth across the skin and scrape the scales with the flat side of a knife to remove.
+For bones, run your fingers along the flesh surface and sides to feel for the hard tips of any bones and pull them out with fish boning tweezers.
+For scales, run your fingers back and forth across the skin to find any scales and scrape them off with the flat edge of a knife.

 To Lightly Marinate

-- In a large bowl or flat tray, mix the marinade ingredients: 2 Tbsp miso, 1 Tbsp sake, 1 Tbsp mirin, 1 Tbsp soy sauce, and ¼ tsp roasted sesame oil.
+• In a large bowl or flat tray, mix the marinade ingredients: 2 Tbsp miso, 1 Tbsp sake, 1 Tbsp mirin, 1 Tbsp soy sauce, and ¼ tsp toasted sesame oil.

-- If your salmon is not individual fillets yet, cut it into individual portions.
-The typical American serving size is 6 oz (170g).
-Place the salmon in the bowl with the marinade, skin side up.
+• If your salmon is not cut into fillets yet, cut it into individual portions so that they cook faster and evenly.
+The typical American serving size is 6 oz (170 g).
+Then, place the salmon in the bowl with the marinade, skin side up.

-- Spoon the marinade on top and coat the sides and the salmon skin.
-Cover and keep it in the refrigerator for 1–2 hours (for less than 1 inch (2.5 cm) thickness; a thicker cut needs 3 hours).
-Tip: This is a lightly seasoned miso fish (not miso-marinated fish like Black Cod), so I don’t recommend marinating the salmon overnight since it can get quite salty from the miso.
+• Spoon the marinade on top of the salmon, making sure to coat the sides and skin.
+Cover and keep it in the refrigerator for 1–2 hours for fillets up to 1 inch (2.5 cm) at the thickest part.
+Marinate for 3 hours for a thicker cut.
+Tip: This fish is marinated for a short time, unlike Black Cod with Miso.
+I don’t recommend marinating the salmon overnight, as it will get quite salty.

-To Broil (for thin fillets under 1 inch or 2.5 cm)
+To Broil (for thin fillets less than 1 inch or 2.5 cm thick)

-- Next, take the marinated salmon out of the refrigerator and remove any excess marinade completely from the fish; otherwise, the miso may burn during baking.
+• Next, take the salmon out of the refrigerator and remove any excess marinade completely; otherwise, the miso may burn during broiling.

-- [optional] I take one step further and use an offset spatula or butter knife to gently scrape off any excess marinade that my hands couldn't remove in the previous step.
-Place the salmon pieces skin side down on the prepared baking sheet.
+• I take the additional step of scraping off the excess marinade with an offset spatula or butter knife (optional).
+Next, place the salmon pieces skin side down on the prepared baking sheet.

 To Bake (for thick fillets)

-- Place the salmon pieces skin side down on a baking sheet lined with parchment paper.
-If you‘re using an oven probe, insert it into the thickest part of the salmon flesh.
+• Place the salmon pieces skin side down on a baking sheet lined with parchment paper.
+If you‘re using an oven probe, insert it into the thickest part of the flesh.
 Tip: If you don‘t have a probe, I highly recommend getting a Thermapen instant-read thermometer.

-- To char (optional): You can broil the salmon to give it a nice char, if desired.
-Once the salmon reaches the desired internal temperature, remove the probe from the salmon and oven.
+• Take it out from the oven.
+Test if the salmon is cooking by flaking the flesh.
+If it flakes easily, it’s cooked through.
+To char (optional): You can broil the salmon to give it a nice char, if desired.
+When the salmon is getting close to the desired internal temperature, remove the probe from the salmon and oven.
 Then, change the oven setting to Broil on High (550ºF/288ºC).
 Keep the oven rack placed in the center position, 9 inches (23 cm) away from the top heating element.
 Then, broil the salmon for 3 minutes or until the surface is blistered and browned a bit.
+Note that the salmon will continue to cook while broiling; therefore, don't wait too long to switch to broil.

 To Serve

-- Optional: I always discard the marinade (that‘s why I try to use the least amount of marinade), but if you don‘t want to waste it or made too much, you can dilute the marinade with water and cook it for a few minutes.
+• Optional: I always discard the marinade (that‘s why I try to use the least amount of marinade), but if you don‘t want to waste it or make too much, you can dilute the marinade with water and cook it for a few minutes.
 Serve it with the salmon or use it for other dishes.

 To Store